 Working together locally to strengthen communities nationwide

-Each year, Wolf Trap's National Affiliates Program reaches thousands of children, educators, and parents across the nation through long-term community-based partnerships.
+Each year, Wolf Trap's affiliate partners reach thousands of children, educators, and parents across the nation and around the world through long-term community-based partnerships.
 Each Affiliate is a partner program sponsored and maintained by an arts or education organization that has replicated the Wolf Trap Institute model for early learning through the arts.
-The programs are run by the sponsor organization, but work closely with the Institute staff at the Wolf Trap Foundation in Virginia to receive ongoing training and support and participate in the national Affiliate Partner network.
+The programs are run by the sponsor organization, but work closely with the Institute staff at the Wolf Trap Foundation in Virginia to receive ongoing training and support and participate in the Affiliate Partner network.

 There are currently 21 Affiliate Partners across the country.
 See the full list of Affiliates and their sponsoring organizations to find out whether Wolf Trap is in your community.

 Joining a powerful network to change children's lives through the arts

 Becoming a Wolf Trap Affiliate Partner gives your organization the tools and resources to create lasting change for your community's youngest learners.
 You'll be part of a national collaboration among arts professionals, early childhood educators, master teaching artists, and community leaders to share program expertise, advocacy, and training and to pioneer new programs that meet the changing needs of the preschool and Kindergarten classrooms.